J95Ortiz/Real-Madrid-Quiz/README.md

 # INTRODUCTION

 This project was designed to be used as a quiz game which a User can play.
-It was built and set up so the User feels they can test their Real Madrid knowledge.

-I created the quiz around the current Real Madrid Team and the Club's history because my intention is for it to be an extension to my first portfolio website which you can find linked below:
+I created the quiz around the current Real Madrid Team and the Club's history because my intention is for it to be an extension to my first portfolio website which is linked below:

 - [**_Real Madrid Page_**](https://j95ortiz.github.io/Real-Madrid-Portfolio-project-1/index.html)

 - [**_Real Madrid Github Repository_**](https://github.com/J95Ortiz/Real-Madrid-Portfolio-project-1)

-Originally I'd wanted the Real Madrid Site I built to have a game side to it, so that the users felt there was a fun side to the Site rather than it just being informative.
+It was built and set up so anyone who plays it feels they are playing a game.
+Originally I'd wanted the Real Madrid Site I built to have a game side to it, so that Uusers felt there was a fun element to the Site rather than it just being informative.
 However at the time I wasn't able to create this as my knowledge of Javascript was incredibly limited.

 The Quiz Site is now fully operational so feel free to have a go and test your Real Madrid Trivia knowledge by following the link below: